Amesbury Police locate ‘aggressive’ pit bull who went missing after attack

 AMESBURY, MA (WHDH) - Amesbury Police announced that they have found the “aggressive” pit bull that attacked a person before going missing.

-Officials had believed that the pit bull may attack again and reminded residents in the area to avoid approaching the dog.
+Officials believed the pit bull may attack again and reminded residents in the area to avoid approaching the dog.

 Amesbury Police said multiple units were in the area attempting to locate the dog along with Animal Control.